Elizabeth Towne: Career

 Both Elizabeth Towne and her second husband were for many years associated with the International New Thought Alliance (INTA), and served on its board in various capacities.
 She served as the president of INTA in 1924.

 In 1926 she ran for and successfully obtained a seat on the board of aldermen, the predecessor of Holyoke's city council.
 She would be the first woman to do so in Holyoke, and the first married woman to obtain a position on a board of aldermen in the state, and in 1928, while ultimately losing to her opponents, became the first woman in the city to run for the office of mayor.

-Towne was the founder and publisher of Nautilus Magazine, a journal of the New Thought Movement that ran from 1898 through 1953, when she brought it to a close due to her advancing age (she was 88 years old at the time).
+Towne was the founder and publisher of Nautilus Magazine, a journal of the New Thought movement that ran from 1898 through 1953, when she brought it to a close due to her advancing age (she was 88 years old at the time).
 She also operated the Elizabeth Towne Company, which published an extensive list of New Thought, metaphysical, self-help, and self-improvement books by herself and writers such as William Walker Atkinson, Kate Atkinson Boehme, Paul Ellsworth, Orison Swett Marden, Edwin Markham, Clara Chamberlain McLean, Helen Rhodes-Wallace, William Towne, and Wallace Wattles.

+Towne was a smoker and practiced meditation.
+She was a vegetarian and in 1903 authored Just How to Cook Meals Without Meat.

-In 2015, her book "Just How To Wake The Solar Plexus" was narrated by Hillary Hawkins and published in audiobook form.
+In 2015, her book Just How To Wake The Solar Plexus was narrated by Hillary Hawkins and published in audiobook form.